Hayden2018/dialogcraft/README.md

 npm run make # Electron forge will build for your platform
 ```

-## Contributing
+## Contribution
-Contributions and feature requests are welcomed.
-Feel free to create a Merge Request or contact the author at yikhei123@gmail.com
+Contributions or feature requests are welcomed.
+Feel free to create a Merge Request or [contact](mailto:yikhei123@gmail.com) the author.